CODARcode/cheetah/README.md

   on the convention used by the code.
 Note that this is distinct from the name, but a good choice for name is the option with the dashes removed.

+## Changelog

+### v0.5

+- New subcommand structure (the initial command structure is now under the `create-campaign` subcommand).
+- New `status` subcommand
+- New  `generate-report` subcommand
+- Multi-user campaign support
+- Dataspaces integration
+- Improved ADIOS parameter support
+- Add `node\_layout` Sweep option for per-machine node configuration
+- Working machine support: local, cori, theta, and titan
+- Add umask campaign option
+- Per code/component input files
+- Improved workflow scheduling (more efficient use of available nodes within a sweep group)
+- Add new parameter types `ParamKeyValue` (for ini, namelist, and other similar name=value formatted config files) and `ParamConfig` (fully generic string replacment, can be used with any format)
+- Support symlinks for input files, useful to avoid copying large files
+- (beta) SOSFlow integration
+- (beta) Re-submit a group to execute runs that did not execute in a previous job

+### v0.1

+- Initial release
+- Working machine support: local, titan